 Register with OVA

-- Sentenced offenders who are housed in Pennsylvania state correctional institutions (SCIs)
+- Sentenced inmates who are housed in Pennsylvania state correctional institutions (SCIs)

-- Sentenced offenders who received a state sentence (24 months) and by judicial order are serving their sentence in a Pennsylvania county correctional facility
+- Sentenced inmates who received a state sentence (24 months) and by judicial order are serving their sentence in a Pennsylvania county correctional facility

-- Sentenced offenders who received a county sentence (less than 24 months) and by judicial order are serving their sentence in a Pennsylvania state correctional institution
+- Sentenced inmates who received a county sentence (less than 24 months) and by judicial order are serving their sentence in a Pennsylvania state correctional institution

-- Sentenced offenders who are under the supervision of the PBPP
+- Sentenced parolees who are under the supervision of the PBPP

 Who is Eligible to be Registered?